ArangoDB-Community/pyArango/README.rst

 ------------
  - Light and Simple interface
  - Built-in Validation of fields on seting or on saving
+ - Supports graphs and all types of queries
  - Caching of documents with Insertions and Lookups in O(1)

 Collections are treated as types that apply to the documents within.
 That means that you can define